udayakumar-s/ej2-angular-docs/ej2-angular/installation-and-upgrade/installation.md

 ---
 layout: post
 title: Installation in Angular Installation and upgrade component | Syncfusion
-description: Learn here all about Installation in Syncfusion ##Platform_Name## Installation and upgrade component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Installation in Syncfusion Angular Installation and upgrade component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Installation
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 <!-- markdownlint-disable MD024 -->